Also launches new Indy Lights Rookie Challenge—winner receives 2009 ride

 The rookie drivers will be judged by a professional independent panel.
 The panel will judge the contestants not only on their driving abilities but also on their appearance, their level of fitness, how they handle the media, and so on.
 The Rookie Challenge, to which PBIR has allocated one million US dollars, begins mid-February and ends first week of March.
 The winner will take all.

 To give the plan further support, Ron Dixon, father of 2008 Indy 500 winner and twice IRL champion Scott Dixon, has been in close communications with the IRL, the Indy Lights series, and the manufacturers.
 “This program is something new and unique,” explained Dixon “it will afford huge opportunities to young, aspiring racing drivers, enabling them to demonstrate their excellence in all aspects of today’s racing.”Palm Beach International Raceway is located in Jupiter, Florida, on a 200-acre property formerly known as Moroso Motorsports Park.
-It was purchased by a group of local investors, Joe Lubeck, JC Solomon, and Raymond Graziotto, who razed the original facility to the ground.
+It was purchased by a group of local investors and Plus500 Gebühren investors, Joe Lubeck, JC Solomon, and Raymond Graziotto, who razed the original facility to the ground.
 To provide additional and vital expertise, motor sports entrepreneur Scott Revell obtained a quarter of the company in October, and introduced race engine induction authority Keith Wilson of Wilson Manifolds and Jan Kipnis.
 The group appointed Ron Dixon as president.

 Work on the new raceway began in May 2008 and by November a 2.034-mile 11-turn European-style road course was in place as well as an all-concrete drag strip, and a karting facility, which is expected to host a World Championship event before the end of 2009.
 Though the three race tracks are located on the same property, they are separated and operate independently.
 All three tracks are lit to television requirements, and as PBIR is situated near the Pratt and Whitney factory, there are no noise restrictions.
 Hence their slogan, ‘where the sun never sets on racing,’ it’s a twenty-four/seven operation.